prismatic-io/vscode/README.md

 #### `Prismatic: Prismatic URL`
 Sets your systems PRISMATIC_URL environment variable for your Prismatic CLI (Prism) then syncs it to the extension.
 This allows you to change your Prismatic stack environment.

+#### `Prismatic: Open Integration in Browser`
+Opens the Code-Native Integration (CNI) in the browser.
+This is useful for debugging and inspecting the integration from the Prismatic application.

 #### `Prismatic: Me`
 Displays details about the currently authenticated Prismatic user, including name, organization, and Prismatic stack environment information using your globally installed Prismatic CLI (Prism).